Krande/adapy/README.md

 If you have to use pip you can do:

 ```
-pip install ada-py gmsh
+pip install ada-py
 ```

 **Note!** Pip will not install the required conda packages.
-Therefore you would also have to do
+So you would also have to do

 ```
-conda install -c conda-forge ifcopenshell pythonocc-core==7.5.1 occt==7.5.1
+conda install -c conda-forge ifcopenshell pythonocc-core python-gmsh
 ```

 **Note!** pip is not a recommended installation method due to an unstable behaviour often